The Gardens of Temple Dinsley

 mill.
 Dr J A Elders FSA has suggested that its door has a ‘Medieval hood mould which looks 13th-

 century.’
-Outside the fence are trees and woodland.
+Outside the fence are trees, woodland and houses of the hamlet of Preston.

 There is a glimpse of a neatly laid-out formal garden on the west side of the newly-erected mansion